 The Loop is led by a group of dedicated trustees who are experienced educators and well known in Wellington schools.
 The trustees are the ‘think tank’ of the Loop, setting its strategic direction and determining the key activities and membership packages on offer to schools.

-Denise has returned to the Loop in 2016 after a short break.
+Denise is the Principal at Hutt Valley High School.
+Denise returned to the Loop in 2016 after a short break.
 She was a founding member of the group.
-Denise is the Associate Principal at Hutt Valley High School with responsibility for teaching and learning.
 She is a strong advocate for collaboration within and across schools.
 She was previously a Deputy Principal at both Wellington Girls’ College and Wellington High School.